 Neonatal Intensive Care

-The Global Health Research Certificate Program is managed and administered by Global REACH.
-It is directed by Professor of Internal Medicine and Health Behavior & Health Education Michele Heisler, MD, MPA, with Co-directors Joseph Kolars, MD, UMMS Senior Associate Dean for Education and Global Initiatives, and Cheryl Moyer, PhD, Assistant Professor of Learning Health Sciences and Ob-Gyn.
+The Global Health Research Certificate Program is managed and administered by Global REACH under the leadership of Professor of Internal Medicine and Health Behavior & Health Education Michele Heisler, MD, MPA, Cheryl Moyer, PhD, Assistant Professor of Learning Health Sciences and Ob-Gyn, and Joseph Kolars, MD, UMMS Senior Associate Dean for Education and Global Initiatives.
 The program is managed by Global REACH Program Manager Jiawei Ribaudo, PhD.